8 science-backed benefits of taking a cold shower

-Miranda Kerr swears by a daily cold shower to keep her skin glowing.
-Fearne Cotton endures an icy blast each day as a way to boost her energy and her mood.
+Are cold showers good for you?
+Celebrities seem to think so.
+Fearne Cotton endures an icy cold shower each day as a way to boost her energy and her mood.
+Kim Kardashian, Harry Styles and Kendall Jenner are all said to be fans of ice baths.
 The BBC’s Dr Michael Mosley is so convinced by evidence linking cold water immersion to improved immunity and heart health, he’s now a regular cold water swimmer.

 Whether it’s a dip in the sea, a dunk in an ice bath or just a quick burst of chilly water at the end of a warm shower, cold water therapy has taken the wellbeing industry by storm.
 Its proponents believe it’s beneficial as it can help harness the body’s natural response to stress.

 While repeated exposure to stress in high doses can clearly be toxic, lower doses encourage beneficial adaptations that actually enhance health.
-In fact, a growing body of research suggests that the short-term stress of cold water immersion triggers a raft of whole body benefits that can boost circulation, reduce muscle inflammation and improve mood.
+In fact, a growing body of research suggests that the short-term stress of cold water immersion triggers hormesis, a biological response that triggers a raft of benefits that can boost circulation, reduce muscle inflammation and improve mood.
+Other examples of hormetic experiences include intermittent fasting and intense exercise, such as HIIT.

 And while the practice has only recently been embraced by celebrities, it appears our ancestors were well ahead of us when it came to using cold water for health purposes.
 The Romans used a combination of steam rooms, hot tubs, and cold baths, while Victorian doctors prescribed cold baths for both bruises and hysteria.
 Traditional Chinese medicine (TCM) has a long tradition in promoting health by taking a dip in pools, rivers or lakes where the water temperature is usually below 20℃.

 So were the health practitioners of the past really on to something?
-We’ve delved into the science behind the headlines to find out if braving the cold is really worth the goosebumps...
+We’ve delved into the science behind cold showers to find out if braving the chill is really worth the morning goosebumps...

 1. Cold showers can boost your mood

 A morning blast of cold water is undoubtedly invigorating - and you’ll certainly feel happier once it’s over.
-But could a daily cold shower be such an effective way to improve our moods it could even help treat depression?
+But could lifting a low mood be one of the biggest benefits of cold showers?
 That’s what researchers at the Virginia Commonwealth University School of Medicine aimed to find out[1].

 They hypothosised that the skin has a high density of cold receptors.
 When these are stimulated, it sends strong electrical impulses to your brain to trigger the release of mood-regulating neurotransmitters like endorphins (the same chemicals that create the famous “runner’s high”).